sab3r/ModellingSimulationOptimisation/README.md

 ### Optimisation

 - Find the optimal number of trains per hour and number of signlling blocks such that the delay of a train is no more than half the scheduled time between two consecutive trains.
+- Hill Climbing optimisation was applied to reach the optimal number of trains per hour and the number of signalling blocks.